nikooozzz/Fluffer/TermsOfService.md

 4. **User Conduct**: Users are responsible for their conduct while using the Bot.
 This includes but is not limited to respectful interaction with other users, refraining from spamming or flooding commands, and avoiding any form of harassment or hate speech.

-5. **Intellectual Property**: The Bot and its associated content, including but not limited to images, text, and audio, are protected by intellectual property laws.
+5. **Intellectual Property**: Fluffer and its associated content, including but not limited to images, text, and audio, are protected by intellectual property laws.
 Users may not reproduce, distribute, or modify any part of the Bot without explicit permission.

 6. **Privacy**: The Bot may collect and store user data for operational purposes, such as command execution and performance optimization.
 This data will not be shared with third parties unless required by law or with the user's consent.